Miranda Lambert Wishes Hunky Husband Brendan McLoughlin A Happy Birthday With Sweet Photo & Caption

 “How sweet so glad to see you smiling and so happy,” another social media user wrote.

-“Love you both so much!! happy birthday hot cop!!,” one more raved.
+“Love you both so much!! happy birthday hot cop!!” one more raved.

-As fans know, Miranda has been very busy in recent weeks, especially at her “Roadside Bars & Pink Guitars Tour.”
-This past weekend, Lambert had a few concerts in Illinois, Nebraska, and South Dakota and luckily for fans, she took to social media yesterday to share a series of images from her shows.
-In one of the more popular shots from her show, Miranda and her whole entire crew appeared front and center on stage while taking their final bow.
+As fans know, Miranda has been very busy in recent weeks, especially on her “Roadside Bars & Pink Guitars Tour.”
+This past weekend, The Inquisitr shared that Lambert had a few concerts in Illinois, Nebraska, and South Dakota, and luckily for fans, she took to social media yesterday to share a series of images.
+In one of the more popular shots from her show, Miranda and her entire crew appeared front and center on stage while taking their final bow.
 Lambert stood smack dab in the middle of the group and showed off her flawless figure in a pair of tiny, distressed Daisy Dukes and cowboy boots.

 Fans can keep up with the country star by giving her a follow on Instagram.